sdolenc/ReparentAnimation/README.md

 # ReparentAnimation
 Experimental project.
-The goal is to animate the re-parenting of a dom element (show the x/y translation)
+The goal is to animate the re-parenting of a dom element (show the x/y translation AND parent containers resizing)